twhalsema/walman/README.md

 cd wallets/all_test_dbs_and_users
 ls -la *
 ```
-Observe that the Oracle Wallet files are now present on this server and directory which had previously been assigned as one of the Sites for this Wallet.
+Observe that the Oracle wallet files are now present on this server and directory which had previously been assigned as one of the Sites for this Wallet.

-<b>Step 15:</b> Run the following to use the Oracle Wallet to test a database connection.
+<b>Step 15:</b> Run the following to use the Oracle wallet to test a database connection.
 ```bash
 export TNS_ADMIN=/home/oracle/wallets/all_test_dbs_and_users/tns_admin
 sqlplus /@TESTPDB1_TESTUSER12
 show con_name;
 show user;
 ```
-<b>Step 16:</b> Observe that you have logged in to the `TESTPDB1` database as the `TESTUSER12` user via the Oracle Wallet that you remotely deployed from `walman.py`.
+<b>Step 16:</b> Observe that you have logged in to the `TESTPDB1` database as the `TESTUSER12` user via the Oracle wallet that you remotely deployed from `walman.py`.
 Congratulations!

 ### DEMO - Uninstall Walman Demo